runai-professional-services/runai-installer/README.md

 ## 🙏 Acknowledgements

-- Run.ai team for their excellent platform
-- Kubernetes community for the robust container orchestration system
+- Script is maintained by Erez Kirson - ekirson@nvidia.com